Game Night (film): Critical response

 Owen Gleiberman of Variety, gave the film a positive review, saying "Even at 100 minutes, Game Night pushes its premise to the wall of synthetic escapism.
 Yet the movie manipulates its audience in cunning and puckish ways.
 It's no big whoop, but you're happy to have been played."

 Richard Lawson of Vanity Fair gave the film a positive review, but wrote: "It's a good time, but it maybe could have been a great one.
 Which I suppose is true of so many nights meant to deliver us from the doldrums of settled life."
 Jon Frosch of The Hollywood Reporter wrote: "There are chuckles here and there, but a striking absence of belly laughs".

 Accolades

-Possible sequel
+Future

-During the film's opening weekend, screenwriter Mark Perez discussed the possibility of a sequel, saying "It would be great to have sequels.
+During the film's opening weekend in February 2018, screenwriter Mark Perez discussed the possibility of a sequel, saying "It would be great to have sequels.
 Super titles like Game Night or specific titles like that feel genetically built to have sequels...
 That would mean the movie did well, and that's all I really care about at this stage."

+In a March 2023 interview with directors Daley and Goldstein, when asked about a Game Night sequel, they said "Our favorite thing is to leave the audience wanting more, as opposed to hitting them over the head.
+And that was a case where we ended the movie with a sort of fake setup for a sequel, but we feel like it might be hard to top what we did."